| Title: | Create Folders and Files Structure for Data Science Projects |

 logical, show or not info while creating the files structure |

-Only one of json_str
+Only one of json_str or file must be supplied.

 An error is raised if any node in the .json structure is found malformed